swarmbase/swarmbase/examples/browser-test/README.md

 If you do not see that, there may be something wrong with the docker file.

 Next, try opening another browser tab using Incognito or a different browser.
-You should show a different node adress, and each should connect to the other.
+You should show a different node address, and each should connect to the other.

 Example:
   Browser 1: